Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Proximal Semismooth Newton Pursuit

+The scheme is presented in Algorithm \ref{algorithm-proxmalq}, where $\nabla^2 h(\bu^\ell;\bx_T)$ and $\nabla h(\bu^\ell;\bx_T)$ denote the Hessian and gradient of $h(\cdot;\bx_T)$ at $\bu^\ell$.
+As mentioned earlier, the proximal operator admits a closed-form solution when $q \in {0, 1/2, 2/3}$, as expressed by \eqref{proximal-l-0}, \eqref{proximal-l-1/2}, and \eqref{proximal-l-2/3}.
+For other choices of $q$, based on \eqref{prox-a-rt}, the proximal operator has non-zero entries only when $|x_i| > \kappa(\lambda, q)$.
+Therefore, we need to find entries $i \in T$ using the Newton method and set the remaining entries to $0$.
+According to numerical experiments, this process usually runs very quickly, requiring fewer than $5$ iterations to obtain the proximal operator for any $q \in [0, 1)$ accurately.

-The algorithmic framework of the proximal Newton pursuit is outlined in Algorithm \ref{algorithm 1} which consists of three phases.
-We first select a point $\bz^{k}$ from the proximal operator with a proper step size to reduce the objective function value in a desirable scale.
-Then a subspace is determined by the support set of the point.
-Finally, a semismooth Newton step is only performed on this subspace to find a direction $\bd^k$.
-We note that notation $\nabla_{\CS^k} E(\bz ^{k})$ is well defined due to \eqref{supp-wk-S}.
+Now we are ready to develop the algorithm, PSNP, to solve problem \eqref{rso} based on the proximal operator of $L_q$ norm and the semismooth Newton method.
+More specifically, the algorithmic frameworks consist of two major steps: \begin{itemize} \item We first select a point $\bz^{k}$ from the proximal operator with a proper step size to reduce the objective function value in a desirable scale.
+That is, based on current point $\bx^k$, by applying Algorithm \ref{algorithm-proxmalq}, find an $\alpha_k$ such that